33 Best Things to Do in Tashkent (Many FREE Ones!)

 • Price: FREE

-Amir Temur, aka Tamerlane, is Uzbekistan’s national hero and probably the most famous Central Asian in the world.
-The capital of his massive empire (which at one point in the 14th century was from the mouth of the Mediterranean to China) was Samarkand and you will see his tomb there.
+Amir Temur, aka Tamerlane, is Uzbekistan’s national hero and probably the most famous Central-Asian in the world.
+The capital of his massive empire (which at one point in the 14th century stretched from the mouth of the Mediterranean to China) was Samarkand and you will see his tomb there.

 But before that, take a moment to check out his 7-meter statue in the middle of Amir Temur Square.